 Special type of materials, such as archives, manuscripts and rare books collection must be used in our Special collections reading room.

 Please note that you need to order the material you need at least 24 hours before your visit to the reading room.
-Please request the material through Special Collections.
+Please request the material either by email or telephone.

 MUBIL Project live